 Some popular spots for nightlife are Pour Larry’s, the Bar Bar, AlleyCat Lounge, Savannah Smiles Dueling Pianos, Tree House, and Savannah’s Candy Kitchen.

-Stay in City Market if You like shopping and eating; You have an interest in art.
+Stay in City Market if you want central safe location; you are first-time visitors; You like shopping and eating; You have an interest in art; you enjoy great nightlife;

 Best places to stay in Savannah in City Market for first-timers: